coderkol95/hr_analytics/To Do.md

 [x] Score resumes as a system
 [ ] Match with tick for each matching skill/experience/etc
 [ ] Need to prepare a dashboard with graphs, ranking and ticks

+Points of Improvements :
+1. Create JD Page (Must do):
+    -  When clicked on the Create JD button , it creates the JD but it also resets the input fields.
+Because of this we are not able to push the requision id in the backend and it returns "": DONE
+    -  When clicked on the save job description button , it shall return the requisition id and the job description both in the flask backend.
+Then we can store them in mongoDB.
+We would have to reference the requisition ID later for candidate recommendation and available candidates : DONE
+    - When user clicks on save job description button, when it gets stored in the backend then user shall get a pop up like it has been stored to the database: